yingshaoxo/ProgrammingDataset/programmer-health.md

 Everyone says: your body is the basic thing you need to care.

-I used to ignore that, but now I wake: you can't work with a damaged computer.
+I used to ignore that, but now I'm waked up: you can't work with a damaged computer.
 It's the same thing for you in real life, you can't work with a damaged body.

 ___

-### Keep away from `spondylosis`
+### Stay away from `spondylosis`

 ###### 1. Make sure you have strong `Lumbar muscles` by Exercise.